Iliain/silverstripe-droppable/README.md

 ## Usage

 The following is an example of creating the textarea, assigning buttons to the different rows, and pushing a button to an existing row.
+You can either provide each option as an array, or use the `DroppableOption::create()` method.
+Any array items will be automatically converted to a DroppableOption object.

 ```PHP
 use Iliain\Droppable\Fields\DroppableTextareaField;